 What we do

-The Friarbots were established in 2009 to enter a team in the FIRST Robotics Competition to help expand Servite High School’s math and science programs.
-We believe that participating in FIRST provides a unique challenge to the students at Servite High School, Cornelia Connelly High School, and Rosary High School, and enables them to show their talent at a national and international level.
-Furthermore, we believe that participating in FIRST teaches students how to work in a team environment and collaborate between the various committees that make up the team.
-By competing in the FIRST Robotics competition, we hope to give students the opportunity to garner experience in the fields of business, engineering and programming to assist them with future careers.
+The Friarbots were established in 2009 to enter a team in the FIRST and VEX Robotics Competitions to help expand Servite High School’s math and science programs.
+We believe that participating in FIRST and VEX provides a unique challenge to the students at Servite High School and Rosary High School, and enables them to show their talent at a national and international level.
+Furthermore, we believe that participating in FIRST and VEX teaches students how to work in a team environment and collaborate between the various committees that make up the team.
+By competing in the FIRST and VEX Robotics competitions, we hope to give students the opportunity to garner experience in the fields of business, engineering and programming to assist them with future careers.

 Previous robotics and/or programming experience is not required to join the team.
 Mentors, moderators and team members are available to help new members learn the tasks that are of interest to them, whether that means being machine-trained or leaning CAD or programming.
 Members also utilize their writing, animation and photography skills to publish Servite TV segments, promotional videos, marketing materials, and the team website.
 The team video, created yearly for the Chairman’s Award, provides great insight into the Friarbots’ program.